magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

     2. User receives a confirmation email with a confirmation link.
     3. User clicks the confirmation link and the subscription is confirmed.
 - Cancel subscription via an unsubscription link.
-- Logged-in users (Admins and Developers) are shown a download link to download the list of subscribers as a CSV file.
+- A dashboard widget that will shown a download link to download the list of subscribers as a CSV file.
 - Subscription, confirmation and unsubscription emails are sent to users.
 - Subscription and unsubscription notification emails are sent to a predefined address.